tylerFowler/docker-superset/README.md

 Note, however, that even if an existing Superset configuration is detected, any user supplied `docker-entrypoint.sh` file will **still be run**.
 So if need be write a file that can be checked for to ensure your script only runs once in the same fashion that the `superset-init.sh` script does.

 Enjoy!

+## Disclaimer
+Apache Superset, Apache, Superset, the Superset logo, and the Apache feather logo are either registered trademarks or trademarks of The Apache Software Foundation